salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.report.md

 Run this command by either passing it a job ID or specifying the --use-most-recent flag to use the job ID of the most recent deploy operation.

-Note that this command will not update source tracking information.
+This command doesn't update source tracking information.

 # examples